Go back to all articles

 SRE and performance testing share a rich common ground, and it’s no coincidence that many skilled SRE professionals emerge from the realm of performance testing.
 Both fields recognize testing as a vital investment for engineers aiming to enhance product reliability, emphasizing that testing isn’t a one-time event but an ongoing process throughout the project lifecycle.

 In addition, SREs and performance testers alike engage in continuous monitoring to track system behavior, conduct in-depth system analysis, and proactively search for potential performance problems and bottlenecks.
+A key strategy in this process is continuous performance testing, which validates software speed, stability, and scalability throughout the development lifecycle.
 This shared responsibility extends to exploring innovative solutions to address identified issues, highlighting the collaborative nature of ensuring system reliability and optimal performance.

 Exploring the differences between SRE and performance testing